 “There are many services the Federal Reserve offers, and while they are great options they weren’t exactly what I needed to interact with our software,” Reid stated.
 “Once we figured out exactly what we needed and set it up it was a success.”

 Reid touts the time-saving aspect of using the import/export feature, “Now it’s a few clicks and we get all our information and can include it with our other transactions.
 I would say it saves us about a week of time in a 30-day period.
 Even if you don’t have a software solution but need to access the wires, then you should subscribe to this service.”

-Reid used available Federal Reserve resources such as his account executive and the Wholesale Testing Unit.
+Reid used available Federal Reserve resources such as his account executive and the Wholesale Testing Services.
 While he did not need to test for the setup, he was able to discuss how to improve the data export.
 “When you download the file initially, all the wire data – so around 20 wires in our case – was all exported to a single line.
-We chatted with the Wholesale Testing Unit and they showed us how to update our settings, so each wire was its own line.
+We chatted with the Wholesale Testing Service and they showed us how to update our settings, so each wire was its own line.
 Once we selected that it was updated instantly and allowed us to import the wire transactions into the software moving forward.
 It was that simple.”

 Contact your account executive

 After seeing the success of the Bank of Abbeville, more account executives are consulting with institutions about this possible solution.
 Contact your account executive to discuss setting up and testing the import/export feature in the FedPayments Manager — Funds application.